rjsf-team/react-jsonschema-form/docs/usage/arrays.md

 ## Custom widgets

-In addition to [ArrayFieldTemplate](../advanced-customization/custom-templates.md#arrayfieldtemplate) you use your own widget by providing it to the providing it via uiSchema property of `ui:widget`.
+In addition to [ArrayFieldTemplate](../advanced-customization/custom-templates.md#arrayfieldtemplate) you use your own widget by providing it to the uiSchema with the property of `ui:widget`.

 Example: